uprighted-learners/unit-5-json-quest/readme.md

 ## Using the API

 You will need to use `fetch` to get the data from your local end point.

 ## Setting up the submit handler

 When the user submits the form, we want to check their answers against the answers in the JSON.
-The JSON answers and the user answers should all be held in states.
+The JSON answers and the user answers should all be held in different variables.

 IF all of their answers match the answers in the json, the text content of a div should change to inform the user they can continue on their way.